jprjr/lua-resty-exec/README.md

 -- 'fun!' is printed
 ```

-Note: here `argv` is a string, which is fine if your program doesn't need any
+Note: here `argv` is a string, which is fine if your program doesn't need
+any arguments.

 ### Setup stdout/stderr callbacks